GoogleCloudPlatform/oozie-to-airflow/oozie-to-airflow/README.md

 ## Examples

-Examples can be found in the `examples/` directory.
+All examples can be found in the `examples/` directory.

 ### Demo Example